-My final post for the Hummingbirds migrating in Southern California includes the last two species that we see here, Black-chinned and Anna’s Hummingbirds.
-Anna’s Hummingbird is a resident and has limited movements (most of these probably do not move).
-Black-chinned Hummingbird is highly migratory.
+My final post for the hummingbird migrating in Southern California includes the last two species that we see here, Black-chinned and Anna’s Hummingbirds.
+The Anna’s is resident.
+It has limited movements (most of these probably do not move).
+The Black-chinned is highly migratory.
 The attraction for me to write these posts was the influx of species and general population increases here in Southern California.
 Even as a birdwatcher it surprises me as I take these photos how spectacular these little hummingbirds are.

-Anna’s Hummingbird was the easiest hummingbird to find.
+Anna’s was the easiest to find.
 This simply required me to walk out in front of our store and take a picture.
 We often take this species for granted here in Southern California because it is so common.
-It is a unique hummingbird that is only found here on the west coast.
+The Anna’s Hummingbird is unique.
+You can only find these on the west coast.
 The mature male’s (photo) throat and head become flaming red and it is very striking.
-Although not overly noticeable in movements or population changes the Anna’s Hummingbird does have some migratory travels.
+Although not overly noticeable in movements or population changes the Anna’s does have some migratory travels.
 Most of our local Anna’s seem to be resident here year round.
 The photo on the left is our “Optics4Birding binocular test” since he stays in front of our store and we show customers the differences in optic quality looking at him.
 He is very accommodating… except with the other hummingbirds who want to eat at his feeder!

-There is one final species of hummingbird that regularly breeds in California and that is the Broad-tailed Hummingbird.
-He is found in the Sierra Nevada Mountains along our central and north-east border.
+There is one final species of hummingbird that regularly breeds in California.
+In the Sierra Nevada Mountains along our central and north-east border the Broad-tailed Hummingbird shows up in the summer.
 So it looks like I will be traveling into our mountains this spring if I want to post the full set of regularly occurring California hummingbirds.
-Keep your eyes on our blog.
+Therefore, keep your eyes on our blog.
 I am very inspired to post photos of all the breeding California hummingbirds.